HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Experiments

 \subsubsection{Legs Interaction with Unknown Objects}

-For the pushing task, we employed an external optical motion capture system to acquire the accurate poses of both the robot and the object in the world frame.
+For our pushing tasks, we employed an external optical motion capture system to acquire the accurate poses of both the robot and the object in the world frame.
 The current and target pose of the object is transformed into the robot's local body frame and used as input to the policy.